 Removing Tear Troughs and Hollows Around the Eye Socket

-A lower eyelid lift can also address tear troughs and hollows around the eye socket, which can contribute to the appearance of dark circles.
-By repositioning or removing excess fat and tightening the skin in this area, the procedure can help create a smoother and improved appearance under the eyes.
+A lower eyelid lift can also tackle those tear troughs and hollows around your eyes that make dark circles stand out.
+By moving or removing extra fat and tightening the skin here, the procedure gives you a smoother look under your eyes.

 Rejuvenating the Eyelid Skin